Check Mark Icon100% Satisfaction Guaranteed

 Water heaters are essential appliances in our homes and businesses.
-However, when a water heater springs a leak, it can quickly become a significant issue, potentially causing damage and inconvenience.
+However, when a leaking water heater goes unnoticed, it can quickly become a significant issue, potentially causing damage and inconvenience.
 Recognizing signs of a leaking water heater early on is crucial.
-Here are ten essential indicators to look for if you suspect your water heater might be leaking:
+Here are ten essential indicators to look for if you suspect your hot water tank is leaking:

 1. Pooling Water or Water Drips Around the Heater